 National Autistic Society A charity for people with autistic spectrum disorders (ASD), including autism and Asperger syndrome.
 The purpose of the organisation is to improve the lives of people with autism in the United Kingdom.

 National Autistic Society - Parent to Parent Service Would you like to receive emotional support from another parent?
 Parent to Parent (P2P) is a UK-wide confidential telephone service providing emotional support to parents and carers of children or adults with autism.

-NSPCC child safety Find out how you can keep your child safe from abuse and others dangers, both on line and in the physical world.
+NSPCC child safety Find out how you can keep children and young people safe from abuse and others dangers, both online and in the physical world.